' Bankruptcy and Private Student Loans - Robert M. Geller

 Things Can Get Sketchy

 Since there is confusion about federal versus private student loans, third-party collectors tend to misunderstand or take advantage of the situation.
-It’s possible you’ll be told by a debt collector that your assets will be seized without permission from the court, but if your loan is private, this will not be the case.
-If you are receiving illegal threats from third-party collectors, there are legal options available to help you with your situation and you should speak to your bankruptcy attorney about the threats.
+You may be told by a debt collector that your assets will be seized without permission from the court.
+However, if your loan is private, this will not be the case.
+If you are receiving illegal threats from third-party collectors, there are legal options available to help you with your situation.
+You should speak to your bankruptcy attorney about the threats.

 Statute of Limitations

-Like most unsecured debts, private student loans have a statute of limitations, so eventually the lender will lose the power to file a lawsuit.
-Make sure you understand any issues related to timing on private student loans so you can avoid doing anything to reset the statute of limitations.
+Like most unsecured debts, private student loans have a statute of limitations.
+Eventually, the lender will lose the power to file a lawsuit.
+You should understand issues related to timing on private student loans to avoid resetting the statute of limitations.

 You can learn more about the statutes of limitation on student loans here.